The Economic Review magazine offices in Nairobi experienced unusual excitement at the turn of the millennium.

 The Economic Review was nonplussed.

-But Philip Ndegwa’s family still mints one of Kenya’s most secured fortunes, whose hatching stretch back to 1974, the year Ndegwa founded First Chartered Securities, an indigenous investment outfit with some 20 civil servants and business moguls as shareholders.
+But Philip Ndegwa’s family still mints one of Kenya’s most secured fortunes.
+The hatching stretches back to 1974, the year Ndegwa founded First Chartered Securities.
+This was an indigenous investment outfit with some 20 civil servants and business moguls as shareholders.

-Ndegwa’s acquisition vehicle bagged the Insurance Company of East Africa (now ICEA Lion with a 100 per cent shareholding to date), before making forays in re-insurance, banking, agriculture, logistics, and real estate.
+Ndegwa’s acquisition vehicle bagged the Insurance Company of East Africa (now ICEA Lion with a 100 per cent shareholding to date).
+Afterwards, it made forays in re-insurance, banking, agriculture, logistics, and real estate.

 He got controlling stake in NIC Bank (24.98 per cent, 0.2 per cent shy of ownership ceiling), Ambank, three tea estates and tea processing factories.
-Milling and beverage manufacturing followed, in addition to property management portfolio, including the upmarket Riverside Park (where monthly rent is kissing the quarter million mark).
+Milling and beverage manufacturing followed.
+In addition, there was a property management portfolio, including the upmarket Riverside Park (where monthly rent is kissing the quarter million mark).

 Riverside is managed by Knight Frank Kenya, with First Chartered Securities as partners.